LennyDuan/ProgrammingNotebook/node/javascript/prototype.md

 // o.[[Prototype]].[[Prototype]] is null, stop searching,
 // no property found, return undefined.
 ```
+#### Inheriting "methods" example:
+JavaScript does not have "methods" in the form that class-based languages define them.
+In JavaScript, any function can be added to an object in the form of a property.
+An inherited function acts just as any other property.

 ### Adding Properties and Methods to Objects
 * Sometimes you want to add new properties (or methods) to all existing objects of a given type.